Michael Laudrup: Real Madrid

-Laudrup went on to guide Real Madrid in a championship-winning season that would end the Barça stranglehold, making him the only player ever to win the Spanish league five times in a row playing for two different clubs.
-After the initial success at Real, a lacklustre season would be in store for the club.
+Laudrup went on to guide Real Madrid in a championship-winning season that would end the Barça stranglehold, making him on record the only player to win the Spanish league five consecutive seasons playing for two different clubs.
+After the initial success at Real, a lacklustre club season would follow.
 Despite only playing two seasons at Real Madrid, he was voted the 12th-best player in Real Madrid history in an internet survey by Spanish newspaper Marca when the club celebrated its 100th anniversary in 2002.
-While playing with Barcelona, he participated in the 5–0 victory over rivals Real Madrid in the 1993–94 season.
 The following season while playing for Real Madrid, he aided in the revenge beating Madrid gave Barça, the final score also ending 5–0.
 Daniel Storey wrote of Laudrup, "no other player is loved on both sides of the clásico divide quite like Laudrup" as he remains held in high regard by both Barça and Madrid fans.
 Following the match, Laudrup's former Barcelona manager Cruyff commented: "When Michael plays like a dream, a magic illusion, determined to show his new team his extreme abilities, no one in the world comes anywhere near his level."

 Later career and retirement

 In 1996, Laudrup left Real Madrid to play for Vissel Kobe in Japan.
 On 18 August 1996, he played his first match for Vissel Kobe and scored two goals in a 4–2 win against Brummell Sendai.
+On 15 September 1996, he recorded three assists, including his first assist for Vissel Kobe in a 5–1 victory against Hokkaido Consadole Sapporo.
 He helped Vissel to promotion from the second-tier Japan Football League to the J1 League.

 He was registered as a player in Bosnian Premier League club Čelik Zenica in a controversial signing in which he did not play any games for Čelik, but was signed as a player.
 After the details were resolved, he ended his playing career in a championship winning season at Dutch side Ajax in 1998.

 Following his retirement, Laudrup sometimes turned out to play for Lyngby's Old Boys team in his spare time.